DenidyaFadiya/CohortAnalysis/README.md

 In this Data Cleaning project I will be cleaning data that I took from [Kaggle Data Source](https://www.kaggle.com/datasets/zusmani/pakistans-largest-ecommerce-dataset).

+## Cohort Analysis Project
+This is a Time-Based Project analysis to see the behaviour of the customers

 ### Checking Duplicate Data
 Check any possible duplicate data using dup_flag function, if the dup_flag shows >1 meaning the data is duplicate.
 Hence why we need to filter the data using dup_flag = ‘1’.